guadabsb15/My_Site/index.md

 <img src="{{site.baseurl}}/assets/photo2.jpg" alt="Photo" align="right" hspace="20" style="width: 200px;"/>

+I am a Research Software Engineer at Rosseland Centre for Solar Physics (RoCS) which is part of the Institute of Theoretical Astrophysics at the University of Oslo.

-I am a PhD candidate in the [Physics and Astronomy](http://www.physics.sunysb.edu/Physics/) department at Stony Brook University working with the nuclear astrophysics group.
-As part of my research, I work on hydrodynamics simulations of white dwarfs merging using the AMR code [Castro](http://amrex-astro.github.io/Castro/).
-Currently, I am contributing to the efforts of including an MHD solver in Castro.
+During my PhD I was in the [Physics and Astronomy](http://www.physics.sunysb.edu/Physics/) department at Stony Brook University working with the nuclear astrophysics group.
+As part of my research, I workied on hydrodynamics simulations of white dwarfs merging using the AMR code [Castro](http://amrex-astro.github.io/Castro/).
+I contributed to the efforts of including an MHD solver in Castro.
 My research interests include algortihms implementations and high performance computing.

 I care about adressing inclusion of underrepresented groups in STEM.
-While at Stony Brook, I have collaborated in mentoring undergraduate students, and being part of the graduate women in science and engeneering e-board.
+While at Stony Brook, I collaborated in mentoring undergraduate students, and being part of the graduate women in science and engeneering e-board.
 Other non academic interests include swiming, dancing and learning about different cultures.

 #### *Previous education*